What is a graduated driver license (GDL)?

 How long before I can I get my probationary driver's license?

-You need to have held your instruction permit for at least six (6) months prior to applying for your probationary license.
+You need to have held your instruction permit for at least six (6) months prior to applying for your probationary license, and be 16 years old.

 What do I need to do to get my probationary license?